 14) Before housing legislation turns for the worst.

 Homeowners currently are allowed to deduct interest paid on as much as $750,000 of mortgage debt.
 The limit was $1 million.
-With Joe Biden as president in 2021+, there should hopefully be more housing legislation relief going forward.
+With Joe Biden as president, there should hopefully be more housing legislation relief going forward.

 15) If your area is prone to natural disasters.